Bacchus Residents

 Diet:

-Degus are herbivores: they're anatomically and physiologically designed to eat plant-based materials.
+Degus have complex dietary needs; they are herbivores: they're anatomically and physiologically designed to eat plant-based materials.

-The next part to a degu's diet is their pellets.
+The final part to a degu's diet is their pellets.
 Fortunately, degu pellets are easily accessible online or in-store.
 An ideal degu pellet should contain high amounts of vitamin C, high amounts of fibre, and low sugar.

 Socialising:

 Unlike many rodents, degus are diurnal, meaning they’re most active during the day.
 This means you’ll get plenty of opportunities to socialise with your degu.
+Many aren't particularly easy to handle, but they can form incredibly strong bonds with their owners.

 Lone degus can become extremely attached to their owner and can build a very strong bond.
 Degus can adjust to living happily on their own, however, we think all avenues should be considered before you make a decision.
 Remember, they're highly social creatures.